-- 1. Candidates are required to obey the instructions of the invigilator.
+- Candidates are required to obey the instructions of the invigilator.
 It is the duty of the invigilator to prevent any behaviour likely to cause disturbance to other candidates.
 Candidates needing to leave the room for any purpose must first ask permission of the invigilator, who may accompany the candidate. - 2.
 Every candidate shall display for the invigilator's inspection a valid Student ID card. - 3.
-Candidates must not use mobile telephones and other electronic devices such as personal music players during examinations.
-Candidates must switch off and remove all such items (including headphones) prior to the start of the examination and place them with other personal possessions in a closed bag or container which will be kept under their seat or in a designated location in the exam room for the duration of the examination.
+The following items must not be used during examinations: mobile telephones and other electronic devices such as personal music players and smart watches; any form of correction fluid or tape.
+Candidates must switch off all electrical devices and remove all prohibited items (including headphones) prior to the start of the examination and

-&lt;sup>24 Alternative arrangements may be made, with the agreement with the Clerk of Senate, in cases where more than 25 students require use of a dictionary during an examination.
+24 Alternative arrangements may be made, with the agreement with the Clerk of Senate, in cases where more than 25 students require use of a dictionary during an examination.

-&lt;sup>25 Any change in this regulation requires the prior agreement of the Senate.
+25 Any change in this regulation requires the prior agreement of the Senate.